Best First Foods for Baby (purees & baby-led weaning)

 - For Puree: Peel and chop 2-3 apples and place in a steamer basket over boiling water and cook for 8-10 minutes or until tender.
 Transfer the apples to a blender and puree for 1-2 minutes or until smooth, adding in liquid (water, breastmilk or formula) in 1/4 cup increments if needed.

-- For Baby-Led Weaning: Peel and slice an apple and place in a steamer basket over boiling water for 6-8 minutes or until just tender when pricked with a fork.
+- For Baby-Led Weaning: Peel and slice one apple and place in a steamer basket over boiling water for 6-8 minutes or until just tender when pricked with a fork.
 You want it soft but not falling apart.
 Let cool and serve to baby.
 Optional – sprinkle a pinch of cinnamon on apple slices before serving.
 Steam apple slices will last in the fridge for 3 days, add a squeeze of lemon juice to help them from browning.

 Broccoli for Baby